riebling/HoloRenderMQTT/README.md

     public string headsetTopic = "/topic/hololens"; // this is what John's demo uses
 ```
 ### SkeletonFactory.cs
 Has it's own MQTT topic `/topic/skeleton` since the message format is different.
 Interprets coordinates from OpenPose as 24 sets of x,y,z for each body joint tracked, and handles multiple person tracking by cloning multiple skeleton GameObjects.
+Test data is in skeleton.mqtt (derived from snapshot.mqtt) and playmqtt.sh, so for example you run `cat skeleton.mqtt | ./playmqtt.sh`